Getting from SEA Airport to Seattle Cruise Port (2026 Guide)

 Seattle cruise terminals

+Both terminals are about 30 to 40 minutes from SEA by direct transport.
 Your assigned pier is listed on your boarding documents.
 Confirm it within the week before sailing, as assignments can change.

 What to do if your flight is delayed